This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Instagram @beautybyoce

 Silk is a 100% natural beauty treatment.
-The silk pillowcase is the emblematic product.
-It's worth noting that "in 95% of acne sufferers, the face is the area most often affected by acne".
+The silk pillowcase is its emblematic product.
+It's worth noting that "In 95% of acne sufferers, the face is the area most often affected by acne."
 (Source: ameli.fr).
 So, to protect your face as much as possible, and to avoid damaging it while you sleep, choose a silk pillowcase: 43% of acne sufferers also suffer from acne on their backs.
 As for eczema, although it also affects the face, it tends to manifest itself mainly in the folds (neck, elbow, back of the knee, hands, wrists, ankles).
 To relieve your skin problems, we recommend our 100% mulberry silk bed linen.

 Leave a comment